jiseoan/FalsTo/README.md

 Welcome to FalsTo!
 -------------------

-This is an early version of FalsTo, a code editor for HTML, CSS, PHP and JavaScript that's *built* in HTML, CSS, PHP and JavaScript.
+This is an early version of FalsTo, a Server-System for internet of Everythings that's *built* in HTML, CSS, PHP and JavaScript.

 What makes FalsTo different from other Server-System?